coleifer/peewee/docs/new/query_builder.rst

 .. note::
     By default, rows will be returned as dictionaries.
-You can use the :py:meth:`~BaseQuery.tuples`, :py:meth:`~BaseQuery.namedtuples` or
+You can use the :meth:`~BaseQuery.tuples`, :meth:`~BaseQuery.namedtuples` or
-    :py:meth:`~BaseQuery.objects` methods to specify a different container for the row data, if you wish.
+    :meth:`~BaseQuery.objects` methods to specify a different container for the row data, if you wish.

-Because we didn't specify any columns, all the columns we defined in the note's :py:class:`Table` constructor will be selected.
+Because we didn't specify any columns, all the columns we defined in the note's :class:`Table` constructor will be selected.
 This won't work for Reminder, as we didn't specify any columns at all.

-To select all notes published in 2018 along with the name of the creator, we will use :py:meth:`~BaseQuery.join`.
+To select all notes published in 2018 along with the name of the creator, we will use :meth:`~BaseQuery.join`.
 We'll also request that rows be returned as *namedtuple* objects:

 .. code-block:: python